Rednock School

 Rednock School is a comprehensive school located in Dursley, Gloucestershire, England.
 It is a specialist Science College which also contains a sixth form.
+Since 2023, Rednock have had a headteacher named Mike Stratford.

+As of November 1st 2025, an average of 70% of GCSE students have passed their exams, which was their best average in 5 years.
+The school plans to continue their rise in passes in the next few years.

 General Information

 The school opened in 1971 as a comprehensive school, having formerly served as the grammar school in the town of Dursley.

 In 2009, the school underwent a complete re-build which saw a £38 million investment into developing an entirely new school site.

 It has many eco-friendly features such as a sedum roof and solar panels and was also shortlisted for the South West Built Environment Awards.

 To celebrate the development of the newly built school, a book compiling details of the history of Rednock School was produced for the pupils.

 Prime Minister's Global Fellowship

 The school has its first student attain a place on the Prime Minister's Global Fellowship programme in 2009.